-This report basically tells you terms and phrases related to your target keywords based on the content from your top competitors.
-By applying some of these provided phrases and keywords into your own content, you can help improve your “content topic,” helping your users and the search engines.
+This report tells you terms and phrases related to your target keywords based on the content from your top competitors.
+Applying some of these phrases and keywords to your content can help improve your “content topic,” allowing your users and the search engines.

-This part of the tool shows you how many times they use certain keywords/phrases and even recommend adding or removing a term based on your competitors.
+This part of the tool shows you how often they use specific keywords/phrases and recommends adding or removing a term based on your competitors.

-The Report module is providing the complete technical and on-page SEO audit.
-You can export the entire audit in PDF as in two forms – Summary (outline audit report) and Details (Complete report with solution).
+The Report module provides the complete technical and on-page SEO audit.
+You can export the entire audit in PDF in two forms – Summary (outline audit report) and Details (Complete report with solution).

 3.4 Website Auditor Conclusion

 Here is a quick Website audit using Website Auditor done by Joseph S. Kahn, one of SEO Power Suite’s long-time users.One thing that I would like to see added in Website Auditor from SEO Power Suite is integration with Google Page Speed Insights API in the pages tab.
 This way, we can get details about each page’s speed factors and easily identify which ones are slow and you need to work more on them.